by Andrea M. Darcy

 And claiming that life would have been great, or you would have been very successful ‘if only that horrible event/person never happened’ is also a way to avoid taking responsibility for making your life go the way you want, or, indeed, for what happened.

-When to seek support for your bitterness
+When to seek support for feeling bitter

 Bitterness can drive away the friends and family we once relied on, and can leave you unable to see yourself clearly.
-If your bitterness is affecting your daily life, relationships, and career, or if you feel reading the diagnosis list above for PTED you match the symptoms, it’s a good idea to seek the help of a counsellor or therapist.
-They can help you get clear on when your bitterness began and if there are further psychological issues at hand like anxiety and depression.
+If your bitterness is affecting your daily life, relationships, and career?
+Or if you feel reading the diagnosis list above for PTED you match the symptoms?
+It’s a good idea to seek the help of a counsellor or therapist.
+They can help you get clear on when your bitterness began, and if there are further psychological issues at hand like anxiety and depression.

 Did you get over your bitterness?
 Share your story below, we love hearing from you.